-2. Connect the Hard Drive to your mac.
+2. Connect the new SSD Drive to your Mac.

 Difficulty: easy – 30 seconds.

 For a mac pro it simply connects into the spare optical bay slot – no adapters needed, a 30 second operation – see how here.
 I just sat the SSD drive in and added a bit of gaffe tape but there are some great and cheap adapters out there eg Angelbird SSD Adapter

 Difficulty: moderate – 1/2 hr.

 When I replaced the internal SSD drive in my mac mini I needed to pull out the fan and motherboard to get the new SSD drive in.
 You can get the old hard disk out without pulling out the motherboard but the SSD drives are actually ever so slightly thicker and more uniform in shape so the motherboard needs to come out to manoeuvre the SSD drive in place.
 There’s easy to follow instructions here at mac fixit.